AlexZx-05/beyondchats-assignment/README.md

 - CORS errors: either serve the frontend from same host/port or configure CORS in Laravel (`config/cors.php`) to allow origin.
 - Port conflicts: ensure services run on different ports.
 - Missing dependencies: run `composer install` and `npm install` in respective folders.

 ---

-## Next steps / suggestions

-- Add a root-level script or `docker-compose.yml` to run DB, backend, and node service together.
-- If real-time/sockets are used, document socket endpoints and how each component connects.
-- Remove `node_modules` from the repo and add it to `.gitignore` if present inadvertently.

----